Skip to main content

 2 APHA CIT Product Exports Team sends the application form to FSA Exports Team, copied to Defra Market Access Team, who log this on their ‘Approval Tracker’ spreadsheet.

-3 The FSA Exports Team checks the most recent FBO audit report of the FBO Food Management Systems (AUD 9/3); establishments with audit outcomes of “Improvement Necessary” and “Urgent Improvement Necessary” are not eligible for approval to export to another country.
+3 The FSA Exports Team checks the most recent FBO audit report (AUD 9/3); establishments with audit outcomes of “Improvement Necessary” and “Urgent Improvement Necessary” are not eligible for approval to export to another country.
 In case of stand-alone cold stores, the FSA Exports Team checks the levels of compliance in the most recent food hygiene inspection carried out by the Local Authorities.

 4 FSA Exports Team writes to the applicant setting out the specific export approval process, requirements and costs, seeking written confirmation that they understand these and wish to continue (which forms the basis of their contract with the FSA to carry out this non-regulatory work).